Buddy our School Dog

 Since the summer of 2018, Buddy, the cockerpoo puppy came to join Mrs Jacques’ family and has since been coming into school every day to help children with their learning and behaviour.

-We have a dog trainer, Shelley, who comes into school each fortnight to train Buddy and to work with different children from different classes in how to handle dogs and be safe around them.
-Shelley often brings her labrador, Theo with her and the children then have Buddy and Theo to practice the skills they have learned.
-This can include walking the dogs safely on a lead, training them to sit and stay or trying to teach them new tricks.
+For the forst 2 years, we had a dog trainer, Shelley, who came into school each fortnight to train Buddy and to work with different children from different classes in how to handle dogs and be safe around them.
+Shelley often brought her own labrador, Theo, with her and the children then had Buddy and Theo to practice the skills they have learned.
+This included walking the dogs safely on a lead, training them to sit and stay or trying to teach them new tricks.
 Our school blog is the best place to see what happens as we update it regularly with photos and reports of Buddy and what he is up to!

 What are the benefits of a school dog?

 - A calming effect on pupils, particularly those with behavioural or learning difficulties